mpolimen34/L.E.M.o.N/README.md

 ### Instructions

 On Windows, type "pip install -r code\requirements.txt" to install all necessary python packages.
+This also works on linux terminals.